 Dewey Decimal Classification System

-Dewey's system, known as the Dewey Decimal Classification System, organises information into 10 main subject areas using number from 000 - 900.
+Dewey's system, known as the Dewey Decimal Classification System, organises information into 10 main subject areas using a number from 000 - 900.
 His system changed the way libraries organised their books and other items.
 Once people knew these main subject numbers they could find books in any library using Dewey numbers.

 Other Dewey achievements